 For forms and more information about program admission requirements, visit our website.
 We also offer personal advising by phone and in person.

-The university and department offer multiple options to help you pursue your graduate education, including loans, library or teaching assistantships, scholarships, internships or co-ops, and part-time employment.
+The university and department offer multiple options to help you pursue your graduate degree.
+The options include loans, library or teaching assistantships, scholarships, internships or co-ops, and part-time employment.

 Flexible scheduling allows you to work part time or full time while pursuing your degree.
 Libraries, agencies and corporations offer part-time employment, internships or co-op experiences